petamoriken/float16/index.md

 ## Support

+**This package only uses up to the ES2015 features**, so you should be able to use it without any problems.

-This package's `Float16Array` uses `Proxy` object, so IE11 is never supported.
+`Float16Array` implemented by the `Proxy` object, so IE11 is never supported.

+### Pre-transpiled JavaScript files (CommonJS)

-`lib/` and `browser/` directories in the npm package have JavaScript files already built, whose target are
+`lib/` and `browser/` directories in the npm package have JavaScript files already transpiled, whose target are

 * Firefox: last 2 versions and ESR
 * Chrome: last 2 versions
 * Edge: last 2 versions
 * Safari: last 2 versions

-However, **this package only uses up to the ES2015 features**, so you should be able to use it without any problems.

-If you build it yourself using bundler to support older browsers, transpile the JavaScript files in the `src/` directory.
+If you want to build it yourself using bundler to support older browsers, transpile the JavaScript files in the `src/` directory.

 ## API